DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: Related Work

 A basic VS scheme comprises two essential components: designing visual features associated with the target object and developing a control law to drive the convergence of feature errors.
 Visual features are generally defined as geometric primitives (e.g., points and lines).
 Recent efforts have explored deep learning-based keypoint detection to improve accuracy and adaptability\cite{zheng2024key}.
 However, learning-based methods rely on training data and can be compromised under poor lighting.
 To adapt to diverse environments, recent studies on marker-based techniques propose using an active infrared or ultraviolet LED array, such as a circular fiducial marker\cite{lu2024Fast}.
-In addition, CREPES\cite{xun2023CREPES} integrates UWB to enhance relative pose estimation with depth signal.
+In addition, Xun et al.\cite{xun2023CREPES} integrated fisheye monocular to enhance relative pose estimation with angle information.
 Based on these studies, we develop active IR markers as reliable point features of VS-based docking.